essence/essence/README.md

 This script allows you to test Essence quickly:

 ```
-# will fetch and print informations about the video
+# will fetch and print information about the video
 ./cli/essence.php extract http://www.youtube.com/watch?v=4S_NHY9c8uM

 # will fetch and print all embeddable URLs found at the given HTML page